Manohara: Distribution

 This story features in the folklore of Myanmar, Cambodia, Thailand, Laos, Sri Lanka, northern Malaysia and Indonesia.
 The tale has also spread to China, Kucha, Khotan, Java, Tibet, and Bengal.

-The Pannasjataka, Pali text written by a Buddhist monk/sage in Chiangmai around AD 1450–1470, also told the story of Sudhana and Manohara.
+The Paññāsa Jātakas, a Pali text written by a Buddhist monk/sage in Chiangmai around CE 1450–1470, also told the story of Sudhana and Manohara.
 There are also many similar versions told in China (where it is known as 悅意 (Yuèyì)), Japan, Korea, and Vietnam, including the Chinese story of the Princess and the Cowherd.
 In these stories, seven women who can fly descended to earth to take a bath, the youngest and prettiest of whom was captured by a human, and subsequently became a wife of a male human (either her captor or the prince-hero of the story).
 Later in the stories, the heroine put on some magical thing that enabled her to fly or transform into a bird, and flew away; prompting the quest by the hero in pursuit of his flying wife.

 Adaptations

 Theatre

 According to James R. Brandon, the story of Manohara is a popular theme in Southeast Asian theatre.

-The tale of Manora was adapted as play in Burma (Myanmar), where the character was known as Manoharī, one of the nine royal daughters that live in a silver mountain, located after "a belt of prickly cane", "a stream of liquid copper" and a "Beloo"(Yaksha).
-Her future husband, Prince Sudhana Sudhanu (Meaning: Golden Bow) was prince of panchala.
-In this version, the princesses fly by the use of an enchanted girdle, and the Manohara-like maiden is captured by a magical slipknot.
+The tale of Manohara was adapted as play in Thailand and Burma (Myanmar), where the character was known as Manora or "Dwey Meh Naw" (ဒွေးမယ်နော်).
+She is the youngest of the nine royal daughters that live in a silver mountain, located after "a belt of prickly cane", "a stream of liquid copper" and a guardian "Beloo"(Yaksha).
+Her future husband, Prince Sudhanu (Pali: "Golden Bow") was prince of Panchala (sometimes said to be from Ayodhya or Ayutthaya.
+In this version, the maidens fly by the use of enchanted girdles and Manohara is captured by a magical dragon-noose.